Common Signs of Betrayal Trauma: Why You Feel Disoriented

 This can feel like losing control of your thoughts.
 It can feel obsessive.
 It can feel destabilizing.

 But what you are experiencing is not insanity.
-It is your nervous system trying to protect you from further harm.
+Your mind and body may be trying to make sense of what happened and protect you from more hurt.

 When safety is disrupted, hypervigilance increases.
 Doubt increases.
 Emotional intensity increases.
-These are trauma responses, not personal failures.
+These patterns are signals that you may need structure and steadiness, not self-blame.

-8 Common Betrayal Trauma Symptoms You Should Know
+8 Common Signs of Betrayal Trauma You Should Know

 - Intrusive thoughts that replay events repeatedly